gundaakhil/vsd_hdp/README.md

 ## Overview

-Understading CMOS noise margin, calculations of noise margin, importance of noise margin.
+Understanding CMOS noise margin, calculations of noise margin, importance of noise margin.
 Various of of noise margin with respective to device ratio.

 <details>
 <summary>Theory</summary>